thuml/Sundial/README.md

 <img src="./figures/cover.png" alt="" align=center />
 </p>

-This is the official implementation for the paper: [Sundial: A Familiy of Highly Capable  Time Series Foundation Models](https://arxiv.org/abs/2502.00]816).
+This is the official implementation of [Sundial: A Familiy of Highly Capable  Time Series Foundation Models](https://arxiv.org/abs/2502.00]816).

 ## Updates